Immune system – the primary defense mechanism

 How to strengthen the immune system?

 For the immune system to work correctly, it needs to rely on balance and harmony.
 Researchers are still exploring the intricacies of the immune response and what exactly may strengthen it.
-At the moment, there is no scientific evidence that shows what positive effects lifestyle has on the immune function.
-However, healthy-living strategies such as diet, exercise, meditation, or stress management have proven health benefits, and overall good health has positive effects on the immune response system.
+At present, there is limited direct scientific evidence that individual lifestyle measures can specifically ‘boost’ immune function.
+However, healthy lifestyle behaviors are associated with overall health and normal immune system function.12

 • REGULAR EXERCISE